dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 npm install -g autoprefixer
 ```

+Make sure to use a minimum Hugo version of v0.69.0 and above.

 ## Basic usage to develop a separate Theme repo

 - clone and rename the repo